Free Website Content - What Is Software Piracy

 BBS/ Internet Piracy occurs when there is an electronic

 transfer of copyrighted software.
-If system operators and/or
+If system operators

-users upload or download copyrighted software and materials
+and/or users upload or download copyrighted software

-The developer does not receive any money for the software
+or cracked keys.
+The developer does not receive any

-the hacker distributed.
-This is an infringement on the developer's
+is an infringement on the developer's copyright.

 Another technique used by software pirates is to illegally

 obtain a registered copy of software.
-Pirates purchase the
+Pirates purchase

-piracy.
-Unfortunately there are many kinds of software piracy
+form of software piracy.
+Unfortunately there are many

-that has hampered the software industry.
+kinds of software piracy that has hampered the software

 These types of software piracy have hampered the software